 Plus, you’re more likely to eat something healthy if it’s already prepared.

 Ready-to-freeze meals are also a great thing to ask family and friends to make.

 They may not be able to provide hands-on care for your older adult, but they could prepare casseroles for you to eat when you don’t have time to cook.

 5. Build in extra time

-In the hopes of being super productive, we pack as many tasks into our day as possible.
+In the hopes of finally completing our To Do lists, we pack as many tasks into our day as possible.